mimblewimble/grin/doc/intro.md

     I2(x2) | O4
            | O5

-Note that all the transaction structure has been eliminated and the order of inputs and outputs does not matter anymore.
+Note that all transaction structure has been eliminated and the order of inputs and outputs does not matter anymore.
 However, the sum of all inputs and outputs is still guaranteed to be zero.

 A block is simply built from: